delawaremathguy/ShoppingList14/README.md

 However, no matter what I produce from this point onward, I am certainly not at all interested in creating the next, killer shopping list app or moving any of this to the App Store.  *The world really does not need a new list-making app*.
 But, if you want to take this code and run with it ... go right ahead.

-##  View Updating Issues

-I built this project in public initially as an experiment, in order to simply get a lot of practice with SwiftUI, and to look more deeply and perhaps offer some suggested code to the folks who keep running into what I call SwiftUI's **generic problem**:

-> An item appears in View A; it is edited in View B (perhaps appearing as a subview of Vew A, or as a detail view via a NavigationLink or a .sheet presentation); but its appearance in View A does not get updated properly in response to an edit.

-SwiftUI does a lot of the updating for you automatically, but the situation is more tricky when using Core Data because the model data consists of objects (classes), not structs.
-SwiftUI does provide `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and Combine if you go deeper), but the updating problem is not completely solved just by sprinkling @ObservedObject property wrappers around in your code.
-It matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
-What I have learned is that *SwiftUI really wants you to use structs, but Core Data is all about objects*.

-Indeed, the biggest issue that I found in the early days of this app involved updates following a **deletion** of a Core Data object.
-My conclusion was (and remains) that @FetchRequest and SwiftUI don't always interact that well with respect to Core Data deletions, and that is what drove me to the architecture and my reliance on using the NotificationCenter that you will find in this app. (*I have extensive comments in the code about the problems I faced*).

-* I think that my current use of notifications and a "view model" as a direct replacment of @FetchRequest provides a solution to much of the **generic problem** in the distributed SwiftUI situation that occurs in *this* app.
-It works for me; you must decide if any of this is something that might work for you.